SarvarKh/ofn-wiki/Products-cache.md

+THIS PAGE IS OUTDATED, we dont have a product cache anymore, but we do have a cache for some properties and taxons.

 As the list of products to display in a shopfront for a particular order cycle and distributor is rather slow to fetch OFN caches it.
 Then, subsequent requests are served from cache, which is stored in Memcached in production.

 ## Table of contents